UnionInternationalCheminsdeFer/OSDM/spec/nonFunctionalRequirements.md

 ## Non-Functional Requirements

-If a customer wants to book a trip he or she expects a seamless user experience.
-Fundamental to achieving this goal is a fast response of all requests triggered by the customer.
+From a customer point of view, to book a trip he or she expects a seamless and fluid user experience.
+Fundamental to achieving this goal are fast responses for all requests triggered by the customer.

-From a business point of view, the [response time of a site directly correlates with conversion rate](https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-conversion-data/).
+From a business point of view, the [response time of a site directly correlates with the conversion rate](https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-conversion-data/).

-In order to achieve a seamless and swift user experience, all parties involved most play their part.
+In order to achieve a seamless and swift user experience, all parties involved most play their part and provide fast adn predictable response times.Formally, by `Avg.
-The overall response perceived by a customer can be calculated as follows

-Formally, by `Avg.
 Response Time` we mean the mean response time for 95% of all request.
-By `Max Response Time` we mean the maximum time a response can take before a time out can be triggered.
+By `Max Response Time` we mean the maximum time a response can take before a time out must be expected.

-Next we need to define some  response time crucial for the customer experience.
-We assume the fare providers and pricing engines can be called in parallel:
+For achhieve a good customer experience, we need to define some response time for a each parties and we assume the fare providers and pricing engines can be called in parallel.

 *ToDo*: Clarify Naming